richard1634/StyleGan2BoundaryTrainer/README.md

-# Latent Space Boundary Trainer for [StyleGan2][stylegan2] (Modifying facial features using a generative adversarial network)
+# Latent Space Boundary Trainer for [StyleGan2][stylegan2] (Modifying facial features using a generative adversarial network) by Richard Le

 # Project Overview
 The goal of this [Google Colab](https://colab.research.google.com/) notebook is to demonstrate the steps taken to create latent direction vectors, used to modify facial features.